Buildstarted/buildstarted.com/_posts/2012-01-30-socal-code-camp-post-mortem.md

 ---
 layout: default
-title: Socal code camp post mortem
+title: Socal Code Camp post mortem
 ---

 Code Camp is over.
 I went to a lot of wonderful sessions.
 A couple of timing issues hit me with the schedule because there were definitely sessions I wanted to attend at the same time as another session I wanted to attend. c'est la vie.